8 Fixes AirDrop Missing in Finder Sidebar on Mac Taheo

 Try this too,

-- Find the AirDrop icon, click on it to open.
+5. Find the AirDrop icon, and click on it to open.

-- And if the AirDrop icon isn’t showing there, switch the Mac user or create a new user account in Mac.
+6. And if the AirDrop icon isn’t showing there, switch the Mac user or create a new user account in Mac.open-airdrop-from-finder-on-mac

 Solution #5.
 Force Stop Finder

-What if Finder is dealing with some severe issues and can’t load the AirDrop in the sidebar?
-We can force close the Finder and get rid of the problem.
+What if Finder is dealing with some severe issues and can’t load AirDrop in the sidebar?
+We can force quit the Finder and resolve the issue.

-Apps in Mac can be force stopped using two ways, the first one is when you press command + shift + ESC, a Task Manager appears, select Finder and Force Quit.
+Apps on Mac can be force stopped in two ways.
+The first is to press Command + Shift + Esc, which will display a Task Manager; select Finder and then Force Quit.

 However, doing this by Terminal is more effective.
 Hence, I’d recommend force quite Finder using Terminal Commands.

-- Now enter this command: killall Finder and press enter.
+3. Now, enter the following command: killall Finder and press Enter.

-- Return to Finder and verify the Finder is back again or not.
+4. Return to Finder and verify whether the Finder is back again.

 Solution #6.
 Remove Finder’s Plist File